GA

 City figures are estimates — urban areas trend above the state average; your exact rate depends on your ZIP, car and record.
 Use the calculator above for your specific car.

-Georgia car insurance — FAQ
+Georgia car insurance — frequently asked

 How much is car insurance in Georgia?